jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 ### 13 Removal from office
 (1) A chairperson or deputy chairperson may be removed from that office by the Minister by notice in the Gazette stating the date on which the removal takes effect, but only if the Minister has first consulted the chairperson or deputy chairperson, and board, about the removal.
 (2) Subclause (1) overrides any deed or agreement.
-(3) A chairperson or deputy chairperson removed from that office continues to be a member of the board unless also removed from that office, under section 36 of the Crown Entities Act 2004 or clause 8(1), as the case may be..
+(3) A chairperson or deputy chairperson removed from that office continues to be a member of the board unless also removed from that office, under section 36 of the Crown Entities Act 2004 or clause 8(1), as the case may be.

+**Teleconferences**

 ### 14 Teleconferences
 (1) A meeting of a board may be held—